 BLACK NECKED CRANE FESTIVAL – 8 DAYS

-The Black necked Crane Festival is a one-day event celebrated at the courtyard of Gangtey Gonpa in Phobjikha valley in Wangduephodrang District each year on 11th November.
+The Black-necked Crane Festival is a one-day event celebrated at the courtyard of Gangtey Gonpa in Phobjikha valley in Wangduephodrang District each year on 11th November.
 The festival is an occasion for the locals to rejoice and celebrate the arrival of Black-necked Cranes, revered as the heavenly birds.
-The festival is an occasion for the locals to rejoice and celebrate the arrival of this endangered and majestic bird which becomes an inseparable part in their daily lives during the winter months.
-The annual black necked crane festival is organized to generate awareness and understanding on the importance of conserving the endangered Black-Necked Cranes.
+The festival is an occasion for the locals to rejoice and celebrate the arrival of this endangered and majestic bird which becomes an inseparable part of their daily lives during the winter months.
+The annual black-necked crane festival is organized to generate awareness and understanding of the importance of conserving the endangered Black-Necked Cranes.

 Day 1: Arrive Paro – Thimphu